sanskriti-s407/insurance-voice-agent/docs/10_edge_case_specification.md

 ### Scenario

-The API returns no data.
+The backend returns no data.

 ### Expected Bot Behaviour

-* Inform the customer that no information is available.
+- Inform the customer that no information is available.
-* Ask whether they would like to try again.
+- Ask whether they would like to try again.

 ---

-## EC-API-004: Invalid Response Format
+## EC-API-004: Invalid Response

 ### Scenario